 Make fitness a part of your workday

-You get home from work, are dog-tired and the last thing you want to do it head out for a run.
+You get home from work, are dog-tired, and the last thing you want to do is head out for a run.
 Putting your feet up is so much more appealing.

 Well, if you’ve already incorporated fitness into your workday, you can rest those feet as long as you want.
 That is until your kids ask you for a ride to their friend’s house, and your spouse comes looking for dinner.